laurentpayot/purescript-for-elm-developers/README.md

   liftEffect $ log "Fiber 3 has finished.
 All fibers have finished their computation."
 ```

+If instead of `forkAff` we used [`suspendAff`](https://pursuit.purescript.org/packages/purescript-aff/docs/Effect.Aff#v:suspendAff), then the fibers would not be run *concurrently* as soon as defined, but they would be suspended and ran *sequentially* one by one after their respective `joinFiber`.

 ## Foreign Function Interface (FFI)

 ### Calling PureScript from JavaScript